Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Introduction

 In the following, all the random variables considered are defined on a common abstract probability space $(\Omega, \mathcal F, \mathbb P)$ and $\mathbb E$ will denote the associated expectation.
 In the sequel, $W$ stands for a standard Gaussian random variable, i.e. centered with unit variance.
 We denote by $\kappa_p(Z)$ the $p$-th cumulant of a random variable $Z$, given by the expression

 where the sum is indexed by the set $\Pt_p$ of all the partitions of the finite set $\{1,\ldots,p\}$.
-We refer to \cite{Spe83} or Section \ref{subsec4} below for more details on the cumulants of a random variable.
+We refer to \cite{Spe83, Pec11} and the paragraph \ref{subsecter4} below for more details on the cumulants of a random variable. \jump

+In the following, iid stands for independent and identically distributed.
 The following theorem describes the asymptotics of all the cumulants of the number of zeros of a Gaussian trigonometric polynomial with independent coefficients. \begin{theorem} Let $(a_k)_{k\geq 0}$ and $(b_k)_{k\geq 0}$ be two iid sequences of standard Gaussian variables.
 Let $Z_n$ be the number of zeros on $[0,2\pi]$ of the process